quadratichq/quadratic-selfhost/README.md

 # Quadratic Self-Hosting

-Configuration for deploying Quadratic on your own infrastructure.
+Configuration for deploying Quadratic on your infrastructure.

 ## Installation

-For installing, please see instructions at https://selfhost.quadratic-preview.com.
+For installation, please see the instructions at https://selfhost.quadratichq.com.